On the Classification of Weierstrass Elliptic Curves over $\mathbb{Z}_n$: Computational results

-\section{Computational Results}
+To emphasize the structural parallelism between the classification of Weierstrass elliptic curves over finite fields and finite rings, we summarize the results obtained in Sections \ref{cla} and \ref{clafq} in Table~\ref{tab:summary}.
+The comparison highlights a symmetry between the two settings, where the role of cardinality over finite fields is naturally replaced by Euler’s totient function in the ring setting.

-This section presents a simple brute force algorithm implemented in C++ using the Visual Studio Code for classifying the elliptic curves over ring $\mathbb{Z}_n$.
-The crucial factor that contributes prominently here is the isomorphism between two elliptic curves by taking the appropriate transformation map.
-Using this idea, we can fix the \textit{Class Leader} or the primary nonsingular elliptic curve that is isomorphic to the other candidates in the class through the respective transformation map.
-Continuing the process over all the nonsingular curves, we obtain the complete classification of elliptic curves over the finite ring $\mathbb{Z}_n$.
+\section{Computational results}

-The computational results are principally divided into generalized and reduced Weierstrass curve categories.
+This section presents computational results of a simple brute force algorithm implemented in C++ for classifying the elliptic curves over the ring $\mathbb{Z}_n$.
+The crucial factor that contributes here is the isomorphism between two elliptic curves by taking the appropriate transformation map.
+Using this idea, we can fix the class leader or the primary non-singular elliptic curve that is isomorphic to the other candidates in the class through the respective transformation map.
+Continuing the process over all the non-singular curves, we obtain the complete classification of elliptic curves over the finite ring $\mathbb{Z}_n$.
+We implemented the classification algorithm and carried out extensive computational experiments.
+Due to practical computational constraints, the exhaustive classification was performed for $\mathbb{Z}_n$ up to $n = 30$ in the generalized Weierstrass case and up to $n = 199$ in the reduced Weierstrass case.
+The corresponding codes and datasets are available at \cite{ECCguptalab}.
 This follows the subsequent results.